Guide to Outstanding Checks

 But with outstanding checks, things don’t follow this flow.
 An outstanding check is a check that has been issued but not cashed or deposited.
 It is considered a liability for the issuer until it is redeemed.
 If outstanding checks aren’t redeemed, they can become void after a certain timeframe, often six months.

 An outstanding check can also mean that a check was deposited at a bank but is still going through the process of clearing.
-This means it is en route to becoming available funds in the payee’s account, but it’s just not quite there yet.
+This means it is en route to becoming available funds in the payee’s bank account, but it’s just not quite there yet.

 How Do Outstanding Checks Work?